Skip to content

 Establishing a customer advisory board requires thoughtful consideration and comes with multiple steps.
 If you have the requisite buy-in and you’ve been deliberate about selecting your initial Customer Advisory Board (CAB) members, it’s time to compel your chosen customer contacts to participate.

-This will usually take the form of a phone call or in-person meeting to float the idea, followed by a formal invitation if they appear receptive.
+This will usually be a phone call or in-person meeting to float the idea, followed by a formal invitation if they appear receptive.
 But how do you position the Customer Advisory Board invitation letter?

 Our first blog post in the Customer Advisory Board (CAB) series touched on: